The U.S. seeks to criminally charge Raúl Castro for the downing of airplanes belonging to Brothers to the Rescue

 The Organization of American States determined that the shootdowns occurred nine and ten nautical miles outside of Cuban territorial airspace, in violation of international law.

-At that time, Fidel Castro was the leader of the country and Raúl was in charge of the Armed Forces.
+At that time, Fidel Castro was the leader of the country and Raúl was at the head of the Armed Forces.
 Fidel acknowledged to journalist Dan Rather that the military acted under his "general orders" to intercept planes entering the country.

-Declassified FBI documents reveal that there was a "Operation Venice," planned since February 13, 1996, to take down the aircraft.
-The pilots identified as those directly responsible were the twin brothers Lorenzo Alberto Pérez Pérez and Francisco Pérez Pérez, lieutenant colonels in the Cuban Air Force, who were also accused in the U.S. but were never extradited.
+Declassified FBI documents reveal that there was an "Operation Venice," planned since February 13, 1996, to down the aircraft.
+The pilots identified as those directly responsible were twin brothers Lorenzo Alberto Pérez Pérez and Francisco Pérez Pérez, lieutenant colonels in the Cuban Air Force, who were also charged in the U.S. but were never extradited.

-The only person convicted so far in the case was the Cuban intelligence agent Gerardo Hernández, sentenced to life imprisonment for conspiracy to commit murder after having passed information about Brothers to the Rescue to the intelligence services of the regime.
+The only person convicted so far in the case was the Cuban intelligence agent Gerardo Hernández, sentenced to life imprisonment for conspiracy to commit murder for having passed information about Brothers to the Rescue to the regime's intelligence services.
 He was released in the prisoner exchange of December 2014.

 The possible accusation against Raúl Castro is part of a maximum pressure campaign by the Trump administration on the Cuban regime.
-The federal prosecutor for the Southern District of Florida launched months ago an initiative to criminally pursue leaders of the Cuban Communist Party, with a task force that involves federal and local agencies, as well as the Department of the Treasury.
+The federal prosecutor for the Southern District of Florida launched months ago an initiative to prosecute leaders of the Cuban Communist Party, with a task force that involves federal agencies, local authorities, and the Department of the Treasury.

 This week, the CIA director, John Ratcliffe, traveled to Havana and met with "Raulito" Rodríguez Castro, grandson of Raúl, to deliver Trump's message that the U.S. is "willing to engage in serious dialogue on economic and security issues, but only if Cuba makes fundamental changes."